Nyko77771/insecure_blog/README.md

 ## License

-This porject is licensed unfder the MIT license.
+This project is licensed under the MIT license.

 **For Educational Use Only**: This application is strictly made for educational purpose only.
 Insecure version should not be used for production purpose.